semaphoreci/semaphore/docs/docs/using-semaphore/languages/java.md

 sem-version java 11
 ```

+See [artifacts](../artifacts) to learn how to save and persist the built JARs.

 ### Using Docker containers {#containers}

 Semaphore does not distribute pre-build images for Java.
 You, can however, build your own images and use them with [Docker Environments](../../using-semaphore/pipelines#docker-environments).